 Like most schools, Georgetown has abroad opportunities in many countries: 60 countries and 140 programs.
 Service opportunities are also given in study abroad, but in DC as well.
-60% of students do study abroad and the credits transfer….
-Blah blah blah.
+60% of students do study abroad and the credits transfer…. blah blah blah.

 The part of this that was different from other colleges was the villa.
 It’s located in Florence, Italy and is sooooooo beautiful.
 The downside is that it’s only for majors such as languages, art history, and renaissance.

 The lecture fund is something I love about Georgetown.
 I will go into more detail during the walking tour, but I will give the basics now.
 It’s this program that allows students to reach out to alumni they want to talk to in Georgetown.
-I

-f the person can come, then they will speak to hundreds of students in the theatre.
+If the person can come, then they will speak to hundreds of students in the theatre.
 People such as Supreme Court Justice Sonia Sotomayor, Warren Buffet, and Bradley Cooper have spoken at Georgetown.

 I hear that bradley Cooper likes to make surprise appearances on campus too.
 When he came, he showed a pre-screening of “A Star is Born” to Georgetown students.

-Georgetown grilling Society: 2 guys who missed grilling backyard, so they started this society that grills on Fridays
+Georgetown Grilling Society: 2 guys who missed grilling backyard, so they started this society that grills on Fridays

 They claim that they don’t have the common app because they want students to apply in the most thoughtful way possible.
 That’s kind of dumb.
 Why?
 Because you’re too busy applying to other colleges and their supplemental essays to worry about this thoughtful application.

 Even if you dream of going to Georgetown, it’s still so much more work.
-These essays include one the classical “why Georgetown?” question.
+These essays include one the classical “Why Georgetown?” question.
 The second is about one of the 4 undergraduate schools.

-You also need 2 recommendation letters: one from a counselor and ne from a teacher.
+You also need 2 recommendation letters: one from a counselor and one from a teacher.
 They require your high school transcript(s), extracurriculars, an alumni interview (about 30-60 min and always with someone who lives in your hometown), and they strongly recommend 3 SAT subject tests.